Fishing boat owner pleads guilty in shark finning case

 They were headed home via Honolulu when airport security workers found shark fins in their luggage, according to court documents.

 Last month, Hamada Suisan agreed to plead guilty to aiding and abetting the attempted exporting of the shark fins, according to court records.
 A lawyer representing the company entered the guilty plea in U.S. District Court in Honolulu Thursday.
+Afterward, U.S. District Judge J. Michael Seabright imposed a sentence that included the agreed-upon fine and forfeiture amount.

 The company, also known as Hamada Suisan Kabushiki Kaisha, said in a court filing that it has started implementing requirements of a corporate compliance plan that includes new training and enhanced cooperation with regulators to prevent shark finning on its one remaining vessel.